SAP/luigi/docs/advanced-scenarios.md

     }
 ```

+#### Result

-Other than adding the service, which also could be implemented as a `RouteGuard` or similar, the micro frontend is unchanged and uses `[routerLink='']` or other functionalities to navigate.
+Other than the added service, which could also be implemented as a `RouteGuard` or similar, the micro frontend is unchanged and uses `[routerLink='']` or other functionalities to navigate.

-### Authenticating Luigi with Google Cloud Identity
+### Authenticate Luigi with Google Cloud Identity

+#### Overview

-To use Luigi with a Google account, follow these steps:
+This example shows you how to use Luigi with a Google account.

+#### Steps

 1. Register a project and generate an OAuth2 Web Client based on [Google Developers Identity - OAuth2UserAgent](https://developers.google.com/identity/protocols/OAuth2UserAgent).
 2. To get your app running locally, set the Authorized JavaScript Origins URIs to `http://localhost:4200` and Authorized redirect URIs to `http://localhost:4200/luigi-core/auth/oauth2/callback.html?storageType=localStorage`.
 3. Copy the Client ID on the right side, ending with `apps.googleusercontent.com`
 4. Update the LuigiConfig auth section.
-We have added also the parts for logout and getting user information.
+We have added also the parts for logout and getting user information:

 ```javascript
   {